Mountain View Fire Lawsuit

 We may be able to obtain financial compensation in compensation for the fire trespassing upon your property.

 We may be able to obtain financial compensation based on the concept of premises liability.
 We believe a dangerous condition was created by the negligence of Liberty Utilities when they failed to adequately maintain their equipment and surrounding vegetation.

 We believe the Mountain View Fire created an injurious, offensive nuisance to those harmed by it by unreasonably interfering with their property enjoyment and unlawfully obstructing free use of property.

 Our experienced, battle-tested team of California wildfire experts and attorneys have been holding utilities accountable for wildfires for 10 years and are representing thousands of wildfire victims.
 We have specific experience in obtaining financial compensation for those who have lost homes because utility companies failed to maintain and de-energize their power lines.

 We offer our clients a no fee promise, which means that we do not charge a fee for our representation if we do not obtain financial compensation for our clients.
 Our only fee is a percentage of your recovery and it is only charged if we obtain a recovery.
 You will never owe us any money out of your own pocket.

-Nadrich & Cohen is actively retaining victims of the Mountain View Fire.
+Nadrich & Cohen Accident Injury Lawyers is actively retaining victims of the Mountain View Fire.
 We can help you get your life back on track.
 Call us now at 800-718-4658.
 You might qualify for a financial recovery.
-You can also request a free consultation by using the “Do I Have A Case?” form on the right, talking with our live chat or emailing us at email@example.com.
+You can also request a free consultation by using the contact form on this page.